sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 ## Next steps

-Now that you know how to apply an event filter to a handler and use a filter dynamic runtime asset to help reduce alert fatigue, read the [filters reference][1] for in-depth information about event filters.
+Now that you know how to apply an event filter to a handler and use a dynamic runtime asset to help reduce alert fatigue, read the [filters reference][1] for in-depth information about event filters.

 [1]:  ../filters/